jensalindgren/blog/README.md

 if os.path.isfile('env.py'):
     import env

-1. Go to the Deploy tab and select GitHub as the deployment method.
+7. Go to the Deploy tab and select GitHub as the deployment method.
 Click on Deploy branch.
 Wait to the build is complete.
 And open the app with the Open App button.
-Link to the live site can be found [here](https://my-training-blog.herokuapp.com/).
+Link to the live site can be found [here](https://letstrain.herokuapp.com/).

+## Buggs

+- A known issue with Summernote field validation is present in the project.
+An invalid form will be posted if the field is empty.
+A message will however be displayed, informing the user that there has been a problem with the submission.

+## Future Features

+- Add a email validation to the sign up form.
+- Add more content to the blog.
+- Add more features to the blog.
+As liking comments displaying number of views.
+- Add a recommendation system to the blog.
+For the most liked/commented posts.
+- Add profile picture to the user profile page.
+- Better forms.
+- Editing and deleting your own profile.
+- Add more sidebars with more information.
+And popular posts.

 ## Credits